 - “Slip stick” vibration can occur between seal faces if the pumping fluid is not a lubricant.
 Hot water is a good example of a non lubricating liquid.
 Most gases and dry solids are obvious non-lubricants.

 - Hitting a critical speed is another cause of vibration.
 Pumps that have this problem are said to have flexible rather than rigid shafts.

 - Installation errors:

 - Not enough load on the lapped seal faces.
 Do not be tempted to increase the designed load because the additional heat generated can be a cause of seal face damage.

 - The seal was installed at a wrong inital setting.

+- The sleeve moved when the impeller was tightened.
 Measurements should be taken after the sleeve to shaft gasket is compressed.